 Figure2.
 SPION applications: therapy and diagnosis.

-Graphene oxide is a class of graphene based nanosheets that is composed of some graphene sheets which are oxidize under certain conditions.
+Graphene oxide is a class of graphene based nanosheets that is composed of some graphene sheets which are oxidized under certain conditions.
 The presence of carboxyl groups (as hydrophilic groups) at the corner of the sheets and the hydrophobic surface of the sheets introduced them as a carrier for both hydrophobic and hydrophilic drugs.
 Moreover, they can be modified with different polymeric shells in order to increase their water solubility, biocompatibility and drug loading capacity.

 Figure3.
-Graphene oxide as drug delivery system.
+Graphene oxide as a drug delivery system.

 Figure4.
 Milk proteins can act as nanocarrier for drug delivery.